Your Spring Lawn Maintenance Guide

 Great landscaping this season all begins with these staples: shrubs and trees.

 They are mostly overlooked, however, shrubs and trees can draw the eye to specific parts of your garden, give a finished feel to your space, and enhance soft and hard landscaping features.
 Be on the lookout for some typical seasonal effects or inspect the health of your shrubs and trees after the wear and tear of the cold season.
-It’s best if you consult your local landscape experts in Dallas, TX for their help and insight with the following:
+It’s best if you consult your local landscape and tree care experts in Dallas, TX for their help and insight with the following:

 - Trimming groundcover and overgrowth